Bylaws & Constitution

 In the event of dissolution or other termination of this corporation, there shall be no distribution of assets among the members there of, all assets shall be distributed to a similar tax exempt corporation or organization.

-Amendments to the Constitution and Bylaws of this College can only occur upon a simple majority vote of active members in good standing present at the Annual Meeting.
-No proposal to amend shall be acted upon unless written or electronic notice thereof has been sent to the membership not more than ninety (90) days and not less than thirty (30) days prior to the said vote which will occur at the Annual Meeting.
+Amendments to the Constitution and Bylaws of this College can only occur upon a simple majority vote of active members in good standing present at the Mid Year Meeting.
+No proposal to amend shall be acted upon unless written or electronic notice thereof has been sent to the membership not more than ninety (90) days and not less than thirty (30) days prior to the said vote which will occur at the Mid Year Meeting.
 Amendments to the Constitution and Bylaws of the College shall not become effective until approved by the Board of Trustees of the American Osteopathic Association.

 The private property of the members shall not be subject to payment of organization debts.
 The general management of the affairs of this organization shall be under the control, supervision and directions of the Executive Council as hereinafter provided by the Bylaws.

 Article I – MEMBERSHIP

 a.
 Satisfactory moral and ethical standing in the profession, conforming to the code of ethics of the AOA.

 b.
 Application for membership is available on the AOCPM&R website and by hardcopy by request to the Executive Director.